 then callback.
 As a result, this string will be printed by

-remove($key) method and specify a key to be removed.
+delete($key) method and specify a key to be deleted.

 The Cache Component comes with one simple in-memory